- Why complete background checks?

-Pre-employment screening and continued screening throughout an employee's career could potentially save a company thousands of dollars.
+Pre-employment and ongoing screening throughout an employee's career could potentially save your company thousands of dollars.
+Some statistics to consider:

-- One in 32 Adults have a criminal record with 45% of whom lie about it on job applications (Department of Justice)
+- One in 32 adults has a criminal record, 45% of whom lie about it on job applications (Department of Justice).

-- US employers lose 20 billion to 40 billion a year due to fraud (US Chamber of Commerce) back to top
+- U.S. employers lose $20 billion to $40 billion per year due to fraud (U.S. Chamber of Commerce).

-- How long after completing an account can I start processing a request?
+- How long after creating an account can I start processing a request?

-We will activate your account within hours after receiving your signed service agreement. back to top
+We will activate your account within hours of receiving your signed service agreement. back to top

-Some requests are instant while others may vary from 72 hours to a few weeks.
-Processing some requests may take longer than the 72 hours due to certain states, employers, courts, and schools taking longer to retrieve the information. back to top
+Some requests are instant, while others may take anywhere from 72 hours to a few weeks.
+Some requests may take longer because certain states, employers, courts, and schools require more time to retrieve the information. back to top

 - Do you need a release form signed?

 Yes.
-Federal law and some states require an applicant to give written authorization before running a background check.
-Redstar's background disclosure release form can be found under our resources tab in the forms section. back to top
+Federal law and some states require applicants to provide their written authorization before running a background check. back to top

-- Can background checks be run without telling the employee?
+- Can background checks be run without informing the employee?

 Most laws require that an applicant be notified when a background check is run.
-Federal law allows an exemption when investigating a suspected wrong-doing by an employee.
-You should consult with an attorney for guidance in your specific situation or case. back to top
+Federal law allows an exemption when investigating a suspected wrongdoing.
+Consult with an attorney for guidance on your specific situation. back to top

 - Are your services strictly confidential?

 Yes.
-Redstar Backgrounds does not trade, sell, or release the personal information that is provided during the account creation or fulfillment process to any entity outside the company. back to top
+Redstar Backgrounds does not trade, sell, or release any of the personal information provided during the account creation or fulfillment process. back to top

 - Can anyone request a background check?

-No. Due to the confidentiality and sensitivity of the information gathered, Redstar Backgrounds restricts background checks only to individuals with Employer "permissible authorization". back to top
+No. Due to the confidentiality and sensitivity of the information gathered, Redstar Backgrounds restricts background checks to individuals with the employer's "permissible authorization." back to top

 Yes.
-See FCRA information under Resources section. back to top
+Please see the FCRA information in our Resources section. back to top

 - What is the FCRA (Fair Credit Reporting Act)?

-See FCRA information under Resources section. back to top
+Please see the FCRA information in our Resources section for more information. back to top

-- What should I do if an error in the background search is found?
+- What should I do if there is an error in the background search?

-- Are there ways to reduce the risk of errors in the background check?
+- Are there ways to reduce the risk of background check errors?

 Yes.
-Employers can reduce the risk of errors in the background checks by following some simple processes.
+Employers can reduce the risk of errors in their background checks by following these simple steps:

 1. Select a reputable background check company.

-2. Use background checks as a regular process in hiring employees.
-This will include, but is not limited to, items such as: professional reference checks, appropriate drug testing, skill assessment, and quality interviews.
+2. Use background checks consistently when hiring employees.
+This includes but is not limited to items such as: professional reference checks, drug testing, skill assessment, and interviews.

 3. Thorough background checks must be performed.
-The information being gathered should be applicable to the potential employees job description.
-This will make sure that the correct searches are performed and considered in order to hire a successful candidate.
+The information being gathered should apply to the potential employee's job description.
+This will ensure the correct searches are performed and considered during the hiring process.

-4. Most importantly, the employer should inspect the applicants paperwork for completeness, legibility, and consistency before submitting the request to the background check company. back to top
+4. The employer must inspect the applicant's paperwork for completeness, legibility, and consistency before submitting the request to the background check company. back to top

-- What should I do if an applicants employment will be denied, in part or whole, due to the results of the background check?
+- What should I do if an applicant's employment is denied, in part or in whole, due to the results of the background check?